Javascript is not enabled.

 10. Added sugar

-When we eat sugar, our bodies release insulin to help clear the sugar from the blood and get it into the cells where it can be used for energy.
+When we eat sugar, our bodies release insulin to help clear the sugar from our blood and get it into the cells, where it can be used for energy.

 11. Smoking

-“If you look at the monitoring, it’s clear that the blood pressure [of smokers] over a 24-hour period is higher than [of] nonsmokers,” Byrd says.
+“If you look at the monitoring, it’s clear that the blood pressure [of smokers] over a 24-hour period is higher than [that of] nonsmokers,” says Dr. J. Brian Byrd, a hypertension specialist at University of Michigan Health.

-The overproduction of a hormone called aldosterone can cause high blood pressure and even make it difficult to control with medication.
 Byrd says people who haven’t had any luck lowering their high blood pressure with multiple medications should talk to their doctor because “there’s a reasonably good chance that they have a condition called primary aldosteronism.”
-The condition often is missed, Byrd says, but medications can treat it.
+The condition is often missed, Byrd says, but medications can treat it.

-High blood pressure could also point to an issue with the kidneys or the thyroid gland.
+Your blood pressure could also be elevated due to issues with your kidneys or thyroid gland.

 As your age increases, so does your risk of a thyroid disorder.
-Both overactive and underactive thyroids can raise blood pressure; a severely overactive thyroid can boost your risk of cardiovascular issues, says Nicole Ronda Bloom, M.D., an accredited endocrinologist based in New Hyde Park, New York.
+Both overactive and underactive thyroids can raise blood pressure.
+A severely overactive thyroid can boost your risk of cardiovascular issues, says Dr. Nicole Ronda Bloom, an accredited endocrinologist based in New Hyde Park, New York.

 Don’t forget about the usual suspects